TNT Sports (United States)

-Warner Bros.
-Discovery Sports (WBD Sports) (formerly Turner Sports) is the division of Warner Bros.
-Discovery (WBD) that is responsible for sports broadcasts on its parent company's various channels in the United States, including TBS, TNT, AT&T SportsNet, and TruTV.
-It also operates the online digital media outlets for the NCAA, NBA, PGA Tour, and PGA of America.
-WBD Sports also operates the sports news website Bleacher Report, and its streaming service, B/R Live, as well as NBA TV on behalf of the NBA.
-It also owns a minority share in the MLB Network.
-Internationally, another Warner Bros.
-Discovery Sports-branded division operates Eurosport in Europe.
+TNT Sports is the division of Warner Bros.
+Discovery in the United States that is responsible for sports broadcasts on its parent company's streaming service, HBO Max, and primarily the TruTV, TBS, and TNT cable channels.
+The division also operates the online digital media outlets for the NCAA, PGA Tour, and PGA of America; the sports news website Bleacher Report; and owns a minority share in MLB Network.
+Its name originates from the TV network TNT.